FTBpro/count-von-count/README.md

   \* `<COUNTER>` names can be be more complex. lets say we have a `registered` parameter in the request query string, so in the config file we can define - `"count": "from_{country}_{registered}"`

-6. ###simple count - existing objects, different actions So far we've seen examples related to posts reads, but users can also comment on posts. very similar to the `reads` action, we also want to count:
+###6. simple count - existing objects, different actions
+   So far we've seen examples related to posts reads, but users can also comment on posts. very similar to the `reads` action, we also want to count:
      * for each `author` - how many comments he received on his posts